mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 **Drone Control**
-A ship’s brain robot with a robotic drone controller option can operate repair drones much like Auto- Repair software, although subject to the limitations described on page 44.
+A ship’s brain robot with a robotic drone controller option can operate repair drones much like Auto-Repair software, although subject to the limitations described on page 44.
 The robotic drone controller allows functions such as Medic or Steward tasks to be conducted through the use of repair drones if the